The short answer is no. Citizenship is not automatic when you marry a Canadian.

 You must be a permanent resident of Canada at the time of application.
 You don’t need to have a PR card when you apply for citizenship.

-You must have lived in Canada as a permanent resident for at least 1,460 days (4 years) during the six years immediately before your application.
-It is also required that you were physically present for at least 183 days during each of the four years.
+You must have lived in Canada as a permanent resident for a minimum of 1,095 days (3 years) in the last five years immediately before your application.
 If you are not sure and wish to check if you have lived in Canada long enough, use the Physical Presence Calculator.
-You must also declare your intent to live in Canada.
-You will indicate this in the appropriate section of the application form.

 - Income Tax filing

-You must have filed and paid your income tax in the four years that you have stayed in Canada.
+You must have filed and paid your income tax in the three years that you have stayed in Canada.

 - Language proficiency

 You will need to present a document that will prove that you have adequate knowledge of English and/or French.
 Adequate knowledge would mean that you can take part in everyday conversations, understand simple instructions or questions, use basic grammar, and know common words and phrases to be able to express yourself.
-Listed here are the types of documents that you can include in your application: Language proof for 18-64 and for children 14-17 years old.
+Listed here are the types of documents that you can include in your application: What documents can I use to prove that I meet the citizenship language requirement?

 - The citizenship test

-How well you know, Canada will also be assessed as part of the process.
+All applicants, 18 to 54 years old are required to take the written exam.
 As a good citizen, you must know and understand your rights, responsibilities, privileges of citizenship, Canada’s history, values, institutions, and symbols.
-All applicants, 14 to 64 years old are required to take the written exam.
 The study guide Discover Canada: The Rights and Responsibilities of Citizenship will be sent to you when your application is received.
 The questions on the test will be based on this study guide.